GoSolve-io/go-application-guide/README.md

 #### Handling unexpected panics

 // TODO: Last but not least: panics and deferring recovery as last resort; useful for dependencies we do not control.

+#### Anti-patterns

+// TODO: what should be avoided at all cost?

+- returning _empty_ or _default_ values in case of an error
+- returning errors that leaks the implementation details
+- return errors without any trace of where they happened
+- returning errors from underlying libraries (similar to point 2)

 https://blog.golang.org/go1.13-errors